Introducing Crescent Services! Tenet Procurement Services has joined the CPC brand! Learn more

 Procurement Act 2023

-The Procurement Act 2023 (the Act) will come into force on 28th October 2024.
-It will be supported by additional Regulations and Cabinet Office guidance/systems but the wording of the Act itself will form the basis of procurement regulation from that date.
-In this update, the CPC is providing an overview of the changes for our members and clients of our Consultancy Service and provide you with guidance to allow you to prepare you institution for this new procurement landscape.
+The Procurement Act 2023 (the Act) came into force on 24th February 2025.
+It will be supported by additional Regulations and Cabinet Office guidance/systems but the wording of the Act itself will form the basis of procurement regulation from this date.
+The CPC will continue to support you with these changes and further updates can be expected in the coming months.

 Background information